 The optical constants satisfy a number of different sum rules \cite{Mahan90a}.
-The most frequently used sum over the real conductivity is the one that will be discussed in detail here.
-As alluded to above, there is a relation for the integral over all frequencies of the real part of the conductivity to the total number of charges $n$ and their mass $m_e$.
+Although a number of different ones can be defined (see below), the most frequently used concerns the real part of the conductivity.
+As alluded to above, there is a relation for the integral over all frequencies of the real part of the conductivity to the total number of charges $n$ and their bare masses $m_e$.

 Analysis of data in terms of sum rules provides a powerful tool that can be used to study spectral weight distributions in a relatively model-free fashion.
 The above integral which extends from zero to infinity is the \textit{global oscillator strength sum rule}, which relates the integral of the $\sigma_1$ to the density of particles and their bare mass.
 It is related to the oscillator strength $f_{s,s'}$ discussed above in the context of the Kubo formula.
 Both are manifestations of the $f$-sum rule of elementary quantum mechanics.
-Sum rules follows as consequence analyticity of the response functions and causality.
+Sum rules follow as consequence analyticity of the response functions and causality.
 See Refs. \cite{Wooten72a,Mahan90a} for a few derivations.